-EZChrom integration events
+EZChrom Integration events

 You can set the values either specifically for a given signal or globally for all signals.
 To add a timed event, right-click in the parameters table.